Last-minute tips for KS2 writing moderation

 Here are a few things your final writing lessons should include in order to produce any final pieces of independent writing you may need.

-Full guidance on what constitutes independent writing can be found in Point 6 of the Key stage 2 teacher assessment guidance 2024.
+Full guidance on what constitutes independent writing can be found in Point 6 of the Key stage 2 teacher assessment guidance.

 My experience of the KS2 writing moderation

-I was moderated for the first time the year before Covid struck.
+I was moderated a few years ago.
 I’ve always found it useful hearing about people’s experiences of something before I experience it myself, so hopefully this will be helpful to you too!

-At the time, I was teaching a mixed Year 5/6 class, so I only had 14 Year 6s to prepare for moderation.
-We were informed on the final day of SATs week; we only had one teaching week before the moderation window begun, but we weren’t moderated until the fourth week after half term, so I had a bit more time to prepare!
+At the time, I was teaching a mixed year 5/6 class, so I only had 14 year 6s to prepare for moderation.
+We were informed on the final day of SATs week; we only had one teaching week before the moderation window began, but we weren’t moderated until the fourth week after half term, so I had a bit more time to prepare!

 There are a few ways I prepared for moderation that made me feel fully confident in my assessments (please note you absolutely do not have to do this sort of preparation but it just made the process so much smoother for me on the actual day!
 I also acknowledge that I only had 14 books to do this with).